 - Essential V: Health Care Policy for Advocacy in Health Care

 - Essential VI: Interprofessional Collaboration for Improving Patient and Population Health Outcomes

 - Essential VII: Clinical Prevention and Population Health for Improving the Nation’s Health

 There is no discrete candidacy stage associated with this degree.

 Rather than a dissertation or thesis, the culmination of this degree is a scholarly project, which includes an oral presentation, and demonstrates an integration and translation of research evidence for the purpose of enhancing the clinical practice.

 Each student is expected to participate in a real-time final oral presentation of the completed project.
 Student projects are guided by a faculty member assigned by the School of Nursing.

 Time Parameters to Complete Degree

-Students who are admitted to the D.N.P. program with an earned master's degree have eight years to complete all requirements for the doctoral degree.
-The eight year period starts with your first semester of doctoral study at Northern Arizona University.
+Students who are admitted to the D.N.P. program have eight years to complete all requirements for the doctoral degree.
+The eight-year period starts with your first semester of doctoral study at Northern Arizona University.
 If you do not complete the degree in eight years, you may petition the Graduate College for one extension of this time limit.

 Students can appeal or petition for exception